Mosqlimate-project/sprint-template/scores/scores.md

 ## Scoring

-The scores of each model were calculated weekly.
+All figures in this section were generated in the `compare_the_scores_figures.ipynb` notebook.

 ### CRPS score
-The Figure below represents the CRPS score by model and state. **Lower is better**:
+The Figure below shows the weekly CRPS score of each model, by state. **Lower is better**:

-The figures in this section are generated in the `compare_the_scores_figures.ipynb` notebook.

 ![CRPS score](./figures/curve_crps.png)

 ### Log score
-The Figure below presents the Log score by model and state.
+The Figure below presents the weekly Log score by model and state.
 The Log score was truncated in -100. **Upper is better**:

 ![log_ score](./figures/curve_log_score.png)

 ### Interval score
-The Figure below presents the interval score by model and state. **Lower is better**:
+The Figure below presents the weekly interval score by model and state. **Lower is better**:

 ![CRPS score](./figures/curve_interval_score.png)